By: Sharon Aron Baron

-School board member Abby Freedman, who stayed throughout the duration of the meeting, was allegedly threatened with litigation by the builder.
-According to one source, he told her that if this project did not go through, he would sue, perhaps not realizing that as a school board member she would not be voting on the project.
+School board member Abby Freedman, who stayed throughout the meeting, was allegedly threatened with litigation by the builder.
+According to one source, he told her that if this project did not go through, he would sue, perhaps not realizing that as a school board member, she would not be voting on the project.

 “It’s a rare occurrence for me to see an extraordinarily detailed staff report that has so many open questions on it and a lack of a recommendation.
 How is this item right for consideration with what appears to be so many open items?”

-Planning and Zoning Director Michele Mellgren said that in her professional opinion she didn’t believe it was right, however, the applicant indicated they were on a time frame had to meet certain benchmarks and deadlines.
+Planning and Zoning Director Michele Mellgren said that in her professional opinion, she didn’t believe it was right; however, the applicant indicated they were on a time frame had to meet specific benchmarks and deadlines.
 They also had a right to their due process and be put on the agenda.